ntdai95-1565490/64BIDS-JAVA-CODING-CHALLENGE/README.md

-# 64BIDS-JAVA-CODING-CHALLENGE
+# IMC 64 Bids Coding Challenge

-Consists of exercises from IMC's 64BIDS coding challenge in JAVA.
+Consists of exercises from IMC's 64 bids coding challenge in Java.